Drilla Moloney: Bullet Club War Dogs (2023–2026)

 On April 27, 2023, Moloney was announced as an entrant in New Japan Pro-Wrestling's Best of the Super Juniors 30 tournament, competing in the B Block.
 Moloney finished the tournament with 8 points, failing to advance to the semi-finals.
 On June 4 at Dominion, Moloney betrayed United Empire after attacking Francesco Akira and TJP alongside Clark Connors, following the duo's IWGP Junior Heavyweight Tag Team Championship match and joined Bullet Club.
 On July 4 on Night 1 of NJPW Independence Day, Moloney (now going by Drilla Moloney) and Connors defeated Catch 2/2 to win the IWGP Junior Heavyweight Tag Team Championships, marking both men’s first NJPW championships.

 The following night, the duo made their first title defence, defeating Chaos (Rocky Romero and Yoh).
-The duo made another successful title defence at Destruction in Ryōgoku on October 9, defeating Intergactic Jet Setters (Kushida and Kevin Knight).
+The duo made another successful title defence at Destruction in Ryōgoku on October 9, defeating Intergalactic Jet Setters (Kushida and Kevin Knight).
 5 days later, the duo made another successful defence against Leon Slater and Cameron Khai, at Royal Quest III.
 Later in the month, Moloney and Connors entered the Super Junior Tag League.
 The duo finished their tournament campaign with 10 points, failing to advance to the finals.
 Following the tournament final, the duo attacked tournament winners Catch 2/2, ahead of their scheduled title defence against the duo at Wrestle Kingdom 18.
 Ahead of the match at Wrestle Kingdom, the two teams faced off in NJPW's first ever coffin match, which was won by Bullet Club, after they locked TJP in the coffin.
 At the event, Akira and TJP defeated Connors and Moloney, ending the duo's reign at 184 days, only to regain them a month later.
 The duo dropped the titles to Intergalactic Jet Setters in October at King of Pro-Wrestling.
 At Wrestle Kingdom 19, they failed to win the titles back in a four-way ladder match.